FAQ about the artist:

 What kind of art do you create?

 I create multi-media, mostly non-digital art.
 My favorite mediums are ink, acrylics, and cold wax medium on paper.
 I also enjoy making collages from found materials.
-I experiment with asemics and generative prompts (based on Oulipo or Oupeinpo constraints), and lately I've enjoyed creating small accordion-fold artist books and sketchbooks.
+I experiment with asemic writing and rule-based prompts, and lately I've enjoyed creating small accordion-fold artist books and sketchbooks.
+I'm fascinated with the texture and backstories of handmade papers.

 What influences your art?

-The act of writing (as well as content), sound, Buddhist meditation, and the larger flux and movement of climate, geology, biological growth, and catastrophe influence my art.
-I am also influenced by Filipino-American diasporic culture and decolonial imperatives.
+I'm influenced by handwritten words and letters (even when they don't express content), sounds, old and new graphic expressions of popular culture, Buddhist meditation, and the larger flow and movement of climate, geology, biological growth, and catastrophe.
+I am also influenced by Filipino-American diasporic culture and the effects of colonization.

 What do you write?